AI-hub-keskisuomi/AI_hub_keskisuomi/WP1_computational_dm/feature_importances/README.md

 4. Handling missing values.
 Missing values in the summed variables were imputed by using a median imputation.
 Individual psychological variables were imputed by using a 10-nearest neighbors imputation.
 5. Z-score scaling of data to the zero mean and unit standard deviation.
 6. Parameters of the models were optimized by using a Grid search.
 7. Machine learning methods may have some bias caused by random basis models.
+Therefore, the models were rerun 100 times.
+In addition, there is a risk that models overfit the data.
+Cross-validation in effective way to prevent the overfitting.
+K-fold cross validation splits data K times to the training data and testing data in a way that each sample is tested by once.
+8.